 A completed application consists of:

-- Application form – required for all applicants
+- Comprehensive Application form – required for all applicants

-Completed applications are due by 4:00pm on Friday, March 3, 2017.
+Completed applications are due by 12:00am (midnight) on Sunday, June 6, 2021.
 Late or incomplete applications will not be considered.

-Candidates chosen for individual interviews will attend an interview sometime in late February.
+Candidates chosen for individual interviews will attend an interview sometime in early June.
 Sign-up sheets with a variety of time slots will be available for the applicants to pick a time that works for them.
 If you would like some interview tips you are encouraged to visit the Student Employment & Career Centre.

 Candidates may be called in for a follow-up interview at any point during the interview process.

-After the announcement there will be a mandatory meeting for introductions and to discuss some specifics of the job.
+After the announcement there will be a mandatory meeting for introductions between your new teammates and to discuss some specifics of the job.

 Communication During the RA Hiring Process